roberttidey/GivEnergyScripts/README.md

 - enter start date in yyyy-mm-dd format e.g. 2022-10-01
 - Creates a json file with data points for that day
 - Can be used to see what fields are available and allow other info to be extracted to csv files

+## GE-DaysIntervalDataPoints.py
+- Python version of GE-DaysIntervalDataPoints.py
+- to extract data over periods per day for a range of dates to a csv file
+- Might need requests modukle installed if not present
+- edit to put in apikey and GivEnergy serial number
+- Save and run in a console window issuing python GE-DaysIntervalDataPoints.py
+- enter first date in yyyy-mm-dd format e.g. 2022-10-01
+- enter number of days required
+- Creates a csv text file with fields date, periodindex,time,solar,import, export,consumption and battery percentage
+- Energy values are kwH.
+If Cumulative variable in script is set to 1 then values are running total.
+If 0 then they are the value in that period.
+- Periods can be regular times set by periodInterval in minutes
+- If periodInterval is set to 0 then an array of fixed times in minutes is used (IntervalTimes)
+- The default IntervalTimes is for Octopus Flux
+- Works by extracting full data for each day, parsing into data object and iterating over all records looking for the period data

 ## Example spreadsheet
 Datapoint.ods (or .xls) are an example spreadsheet to collect the output from GE-DaysDataPoints.ps1